dnest/dnest.github.io/_posts/2025-01-17-first-post.md

 ---
-title: "Welcome to StarDust!"
 date: 2025-01-17 17:07:00 -0400
-categories: ray update
 layout: post
+title: "Welcome to StarDust!"
 author: ray
+categories: [ ray, blog ]
-image: assets/images/home.jpg
+image: assets/images/6.jpg
-tags: [sticky]
+tags: featured
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.